ElsevierSoftwareX/SOFTX-D-21-00231/README.md

 * [Installation and Setup](#installation-and-setup)

 ## General info
-This project was developed to demonstrate the feasibility of the concept presented in the research paper: [Submitted paper]()
+This project was developed to demonstrate the feasibility of the concept presented in the research paper: [Submitted paper](https://arxiv.org/abs/2111.14994)

 Description of software functionalities and architecture can be found in the paper: [Software-X paper]()

-A code ocean capsule can be found at:
+A code ocean capsule can be found at: [Code Capsule](https://codeocean.com/capsule/84f180e8-2f28-4a10-8004-47568ae1704f/tree)

 A docker image can be found at: [Docker-image](https://hub.docker.com/r/nikih94/swx-or-image)